mjordan/tutorial_on_updating_using_workbench/README.md

 Then, run Workbench using this configuration file: `./workbench --config tutorial_create.yml --check`

 If `--check` doesn't identify any significant issues, rerun Workbench without the `--check` option.
+Workbench should create six nodes and accompanying media.

 ## Follow-along exercises